 Abundance calls for a government agenda of more active intervention to make more resources available.
 It seems unmistakable to me that this attempts to articulate a next generation of the post-neoliberal Dem policy agenda which Biden was moving toward but did not name.

 For Klein, the central policy exemplar is housing and urban infrastructure.
 He is a YIMBY who wants to reduce the cost of housing by eliminating roadblocks which prevent us from building more of it, and wants to support that with investments in transit and other resources.
 Having lived through the damage left-NIMBYism did to the San Francisco Bay area, that’s music to my ears.
-But I have fundamental ambivalence about Klein.
-I first encountered him in the early blogosphere days, and while I admire his serious interest in policy wonkery, I have a distaste for his transparent careerism seeking a place as a political insider.
+But I have fundamental ambivalence about distrust of Klein.
+I first encountered him in the early blogosphere days, and admired his serious interest in policy wonkery.
+I thought for a long time that there was a place for his voice despite his transparent careerism seeking a place as a political insider … but we now see him in ugly alliances credibility-washing far right voices.
+As I’ll detail, alliances like that plague the Abundance movement.

 Thompson I understand less well.
 He seems to be the driver of the Abundance note of starry-eyed “tech” industry optimism, which arouses my skepticism, and him doing an interview with repugnant racist Richard Hananina about Abundance demonstrates mortifying bad judgment.